cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 1. Encode the Client's raw measurement as an input for the FLP
 1. Shard the input into a sequence of input shares
-1. Derive the joint randomness from the input shares
+1. Derive the joint randomness from the input shares and nonce
 1. Run the FLP proof-generation algorithm using the derived joint randomness
 1. Shard the proof into a sequence of proof shares